lucashaley/UnityTeaching/Archive/Week_08c_Projectiles.md

 - Save the script and head back to Unity.
 - Select Player01.
-- Drag the ProjectileOrigin GameObject from the **Heirarchy** into the empty Bullet Origin field in the Inspector.
+- Drag the ProjectileOrigin GameObject from the **Hierarchy** into the empty Bullet Origin field in the Inspector.
 - Drag the PlayerBullet prefab from the **Project** tab into the empty Bullet field.

 > Note: **DO NOT** drag PlayerBullet from the Hierarchy - we deleted this instance of the bullet on the previous page.
 This needs to be the version that’s in the Prefabs folder.